NoBrainerORM/nobrainer.io/docs/roadmap.md

 The roadmap is the following.
 Items at the beginning of the list are somewhat higher priority.

+* Drop criteria cache when it has too many elements (like 10,000, it should be configurable) to avoid out of memory issues.
+* Raise an error when passing regular controller params, as opposed to strong params.
+* Add an `eager_load` alias for `preload()`.
+* Write a bunch of recipes and patterns.
+* Add an atomic operator to remove an attribute
 * Provide some `first_or_create()` primitive.
 * Support type definitions like `[Integer]`.
 * Accept multiple database connections strings for failovers, connection pool.